President of the United States: Commander-in-chief

 In the modern era, pursuant to the War Powers Resolution, Congress must authorize any troop deployments longer than 60 days, although that process relies on triggering mechanisms that have never been employed, rendering it ineffectual.
 Additionally, Congress provides a check to presidential military power through its control over military spending and regulation.
 Presidents have historically initiated the process for going to war, but critics have charged that there have been several conflicts in which presidents did not get official declarations, including Theodore Roosevelt's military move into Panama in 1903, the Korean War, the Vietnam War, and the invasions of Grenada in 1983 and Panama in 1989.

 The amount of military detail handled personally by the president in wartime has varied greatly.
 George Washington, the first U.S. president, firmly established military subordination under civilian authority.
-In 1794, Washington used his constitutional powers to assemble 12,000 militia to quell the Whiskey Rebellion—a conflict in western Pennsylvania involving armed farmers and distillers who refused to pay an excise tax on spirits.
+In 1794, Washington used his constitutional powers to assemble 12,000 militia to quell the Whiskey Rebellion, a conflict in Western Pennsylvania involving armed farmers and distillers who refused to pay an excise tax on spirits.
 According to historian Joseph Ellis, this was the "first and only time a sitting American president led troops in the field", though James Madison briefly took control of artillery units in defense of Washington, D.C., during the War of 1812.
 Abraham Lincoln was deeply involved in overall strategy and in day-to-day operations during the American Civil War, 1861–1865; historians have given Lincoln high praise for his strategic sense and his ability to select and encourage commanders such as Ulysses S. Grant.

 The present-day operational command of the Armed Forces is delegated to the Department of Defense and is normally exercised through the secretary of defense.
 The chairman of the Joint Chiefs of Staff and the Combatant Commands assist with the operation as outlined in the presidentially approved Unified Command Plan (UCP).

-Juridical powers and privileges
+Judicial powers

 The president has the power to nominate federal judges, including members of the United States courts of appeals and the Supreme Court of the United States.
 However, these nominations require Senate confirmation before they may take office.
 Securing Senate approval can provide a major obstacle for presidents who wish to orient the federal judiciary toward a particular ideological stance.
 When nominating judges to U.S. district courts, presidents often respect the long-standing tradition of senatorial courtesy.
 Presidents may also grant pardons and reprieves.
 Gerald Ford pardoned Richard Nixon a month after taking office.
 Presidents often grant pardons shortly before leaving office, like when Bill Clinton pardoned Patty Hearst on his last day in office; this is often controversial.